SamcrisCY/TimeWindowSearch/README.md

 # TimeWindowSearch
-the code for "BiGraph: A Dual-Index Structure for Temporal-ConstrainedVector Similarity Search"
+the code for "BiGraph: A Dual-Index Structure for Temporal-Constrained Vector Similarity Search"